vectordotdev/vector/scripts/generate/README.md

 ## Metadata

-To start, you shuold be familiar with the Vector [`/.metadata.toml`](/.metadata.toml) file.
+To start, you should be familiar with the Vector [`/.metadata.toml`](/.metadata.toml) file.
 This file contains various metadata about the Vector project as a whole, mostly configuration details but also link definitions.
 This file is loaded via the [`metadata.rb`](metadata.rb)